Brian LaMacchia

 LaMacchia earned S.B., S.M., and Ph.D. degrees from MIT in 1990, 1991, and 1996, respectively.

-LaMacchia is currently serving his second three-year term as Treasurer of the International Association for Cryptologic Research.
+As of 2024, LaMacchia is serving his third three-year term as Treasurer of the International Association for Cryptologic Research.
 He first joined the IACR Board of Directors in 2015 as General Chair of CRYPTO 2016.
 LaMacchia also serves as a member of the Board of Directors of Seattle Opera.
 He previously served for ten years as member of the board of directors of the Seattle International Film Festival, including the 2015-2016 term as president of SIFF.